WATER-621-821/DownSample/README.md

 Implementation Method

-1) Smooths the image usig Gaussian smoothing filter.
+1) Smooths the image using Gaussian smoothing filter.

 2) DownSamples the image by using Rescale Filter and Shrink Filter.